Num1d1um/d2bingo/README.md

 ## Kill a Fallen Major with a Pike

+##Drive from Failsafe to the Halphas Electus without getting off or dying

+##Drive a lap through the EDZ without getting off or dying

+##Drive a lap through Europa without getting off or dying

+##Drive a lap through the Dreaming City without getting off or dying

+##Drive from Eris to the entrance to the Black Garden without getting off or dying

+##Kill a Valus and a Bracus

+##Kill 3 Vex Minds

 ## Do an Activity on a Destiny 1 Location

   *Moon, Mars, Cosmodrome, Reef, Dreadnought, Venus*